Our eye care specialists are here to help you see your best. Buy two pairs of glasses and the exam is on us!

 Eye Strain Fix #5: Force Yourself to Blink

-It’s all too easy to fall into a wide-eyed trance as you stare at your 312 unanswered emails from today, but you must remember to blink!
+It’s all too easy to fall into a wide-eyed trance as you stare at your smartphone or computer, but you must remember to blink!

 It’s not always automatic.
 Make it a conscious habit to close your eyes for a quick second.
 Blinking, which coats your eye with a thin, fresh layer of moisture, combats the dreaded dry eye, an eye strain symptom.